Calculate the Ground State Energy Using the FAST-VQE

 3. Customize the VQE settings

 The most common setting to adjust is max_iterations in IterativeVqeOptions.
-The default is intentionally low to avoid long, costly runs on hardware — but often insufficient for convergence.
-It is also often useful to require that the vqe runs all iterations up to the maximum specified value.
+The default is 5 iterations, which is is often insufficient for convergence but it is intentionally low to avoid long, costly runs on quantum hardware.
+It is also often useful to require that the VQE runs all iterations up to the maximum specified value.

 adaptive_vqe_options = qc.options.IterativeVqeOptions(